FasterSoftwareDeveloper/Android-Edge-to-Edge-Setup-Guide/README.md

 > Steps:
 > 1. Call ViewCompat.setOnApplyWindowInsetsListener on your App Bar view.
+> 2. Change _app_bar to your actual _app_bar layout ID.
+For ViewBinding user binding.AppBar
-> 2. Get the status bar insets.
+> 3. Get the status bar insets.
-> 3. Apply top padding to the App Bar.
+> 4. Apply top padding to the App Bar.

 Example:
 ```java